 Wild words at Wordsworth House

-Our new photographic exhibition may well take your breath away – but we can guarantee it won’t leave you lost for words.
+Our photographic exhibition may well take your breath away – but we can guarantee it won’t leave you lost for words.

 The Word-Hoard: Love letters to our land celebrates the beauty of our landscape and the evocative language once used to describe it, and is a particularly appropriate exhibition for poet William’s childhood home.

 Guest-curated by award-winning author Robert Macfarlane, the exhibition builds on themes he explored in his best-selling book Landmarks.
 It features images by his parents, Cumbrian-based photographers Rosamund and John, alongside some of the endangered words for our landscape, weather and nature that Robert has collected.

 Zoe Gilbert, Wordsworth House’s visitor experience manager, says: “The Word-Hoard goes to the very heart of William and his sister Dorothy’s twin passions – nature and the words we use to talk about it – and we’re thrilled to be showcasing Rosamund and John Macfarlane’s beautiful photographs.”

 Re-wilding our language

 Robert explains: “The natural world is steadily disappearing from our language, knowledge and stories, and especially those of our children.
 ‘Hashtag’ was declared the UK Children’s Word for 2015, and a 2016 survey of primary school children found eight-year-olds were more able to identify species of Pokémon than common UK wildlife.